boniface/corda/docs/source/key-concepts-consensus.rst

 ----------------------
 Determining whether a proposed transaction is a valid ledger update involves reaching two types of consensus:

-* *Validity consensus*
+* *Validity consensus* - this is checked by each required signer before they sign the transaction
-* *Uniqueness consensus*

-The former should be checked by each required signer before signing a transaction.
-The latter is checked by a notary service.
+* *Uniqueness consensus* - this is only checked by a notary service

 Validity consensus
 ------------------